 • January 6, 2020: MethaneSAT, a subsidiary of the nonprofit Environmental Defense Fund, has selected Blue Canyon Technologies to supply the platform for its donor-funded satellite.
 12)

-- MethaneSAT said Jan.
+- MethaneSAT said on Jan.
 6 it will use X-SAT, Blue Canyon’s largest offered spacecraft bus, to carry a methane-detection payload from Ball Aerospace.
 The nonprofit hopes to launch the 350 kg satellite in mid-2022, though a launch provider has not yet been selected.

 - Tom Ingersoll, MethaneSAT project co-lead, described the MethaneSAT satellite as a “sensorcraft,” because of the complexity of the sensor.
 Payload provider Ball Aerospace, not Blue Canyon, will be integrating the payload, he said.